 So, if you are like John and want to understand the nitty-gritty of HTML emails design, this guide will help you.
 We will cover components, pros and cons, and best practices of HTML emails.
 Moreover, we will also help you understand the difference between plain text and HTML emails.

 HTML emails are formatted in HTML and inline CSS, using which email developers can incorporate formatting, layout, hyperlinks, etc., in the email.
-With HTML, emails can become more actionable due to CTA buttons, social share icons.
+With HTML, emails can become more actionable due to CTA buttons, email icons, and social share icons.
 Such emails also help in creating brand awareness with brand style guidelines.

 |HTML email||Plain text email|

 |HTML emails are coded emails that include formatting, links, email layout, embedded images, etc.||Plain text email contains only text with no formatting, hyperlinks, etc.|

 |HTML emails are not supported on every email client.
 Moreover, not all components of emails render as expected.||Plain text emails are supported by every email client and hence provide better accessibility.|

 |Provide better tracking due to the inclusion of an HTML tracking code by ESPs.||Limited tracking as opens and click rate can’t be tracked as there are no image tracking pixels in plain text emails.|

 |HTML emails are more prone to scams, phishing, etc.||Plain text emails are less likely to get detected as spam because they do not contain malicious HTML code.|

 |HTML email file size is larger as they contain different components and thus take longer to load.||Plain text emails load faster as they contain text only and thus load quickly.|